 This is the heir to the throne of Belgium with his utterly lovely wife Mathilde.
 While the colour of the dress is beautiful, the cut is too fussy for my taste, but this woman radiates a warmth all the other women, the bride apart, are lacking.
 Her husband looks much better than he used to when they married more than ten years ago, which probably means that he is very happy.

 This is Queen Rania of Jordan with her

-Yes, I admit I have a problem with Muslims.
-However, the religion of peace may not even be at the root of this.
-Maybe it IS, after all, only a matter of bad manners, but do YOU think that this sloppy, slutty hairdo, the notable lack of jewellery plus the understated dress, and -- for Heaven's sake! -- TEXTING at a royal wedding in front of the world's cameras, again with that smug, sneering expression, is NOT a statement?
+I think (and I may be wrong) that this sloppy, slutty hairdo, the notable lack of jewellery plus the understated dress, and -- for Heaven's sake! -- TEXTING at a royal wedding in front of the world's cameras, again with that smug, sneering expression, is a statement.